Time Zone: +5.45 hours. No daylight savings time in 2008.

 • Filariasis (lymphatic filariasisi occurs primarily in the southern terai)

 • Hookworm disease

 Poliomyelitis (Polio): A case of polio was reported in 2006 from the west-central region in the interior of the country.
 Another case of polio was reported from Sarlahi district, Central Division, in 2005.
-All travelers should be fully immunized.
+The disease is not now considered to be a threat, but all travelers nevertheless should be fully immunized.
 A one-time dose of IPV (Inactivated Polio Vaccine) is recommended for any traveler >age 18 who completed the primary childhood series but never received an additional dose of polio vaccine as an adult.